tangentyh/notes-of-tan/docs/BOM_DOM_notes.md

      - returns `true` if the user agent is able to successfully queue the data for transfer
      - on IE support

-1. `FormData`
-   - provides a way to easily construct a set of key/value pairs representing form fields and their values
-     - name: string
-     - value: `USVString`, `Blob` (`File`)
-   - cannot apply `JSON.stringify()`
-   - It uses the same format a form would use if the encoding type were set to `"multipart/form-data"`
-   - `for (var p of myFormData)` is equivalent to `for (var p of myFormData.entries())`
-   - constructor: `FormData(form?: HTMLFormElement)`
-   - methods
-     - `FormData.append(name, value, filename?: string): void` — Appends a new value onto an existing key inside a FormData object, or adds the key if it does not already exist
-     - `FormData.delete(name): void` — Deletes a key/value pair from a FormData object
-     - `FormData.entries(): IterableIterator<[string, FormDataEntryValue]>` — Returns an `iterator` allowing to go through all key/value pairs contained in this object
-     - `FormData.get(name): FormDataEntryValue` — Returns the first value associated with a given key from within a FormData object
-     - `FormData.getAll(name): FormDataEntryValue[]` — Returns an array of all the values associated with a given key from within a FormData
-     - `FormData.has(name): boolean` — Returns a boolean stating whether a FormData object contains a certain key/value pair
-     - `FormData.keys(): IterableIterator<string>` — Returns an `iterator` allowing to go through all keys of the key/value pairs contained in this object
-     - `FormData.set(name, value, filename?: string): void` — Sets a new value for an existing key inside a FormData object, or adds the key/value if it does not already exist
-     - `FormData.values(): IterableIterator<FormDataEntryValue>` — Returns an `iterator` allowing to go through all values of the key/value pairs contained in this object

 ### Progress Events

 1. `ProgressEvent`